Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Planning.md

 called OXA-48, which we decided we would select as our target.
 This is because there are not currently any existing methods which can detect this gene either efficiently or quickly.
-If this gene was present in a bacterial cell, this would enable us to identify that the bacterium was resistant to carbapenems.
+If this gene was present in a bacterial cell, this would enable us to identify that the bacterium was resistant to Carbapenems.
 In our next weekly meeting, we also decided that we wanted to use a CRISPR-based approach in order to accurately identify the presence of this gene in an organism.